marimuthu003/Machine-Learning/README.md

 machine learning from scratch.

-supervised learning, unsupervised learning and neural networks amd reinforcement learning.
+supervised learning, unsupervised learning and neural networks and reinforcement learning.